geological-survey-of-queensland/gsq-metadata-extraction/README.md

 ## Subprojects

+A folder exists for each subproject, further README files exist in them for more information

 - Filepath metadata extraction: extract different metadata from the file path of each file.
 (Current)
 - Document metadata extraction: extract different metadata from coduments such as pdf reports.
 - Hierarchical analysis and metadata sharing: copy metadata to related files based on hierachicl structure.